-The U.S. Bureau of Labor Statistics (BLS) reported that social and human service assistants, who may be involved with case management, were to see a 28% rise in job opportunities from 2010 to 2020.
-The BLS also noted that these workers earned a median salary of $28,850 in 2012.
+The U.S. Bureau of Labor Statistics (BLS) reported that social and human service assistants, who may be involved with case management, were to see an 11% rise in job opportunities from 2014 to 2024.
+The BLS also noted that these workers earned a median salary of $30,830 in 2015.

 June 2016 data from PayScale.com showed that social service case managers had a median income of $35,167, nurse case managers earned a median salary of $66,532, and $34,984 was the median income of mental health case managers.

 After earning a certificate, individuals can be qualified for case manager certification.
 The Commission for Case Manager Certification (CCMC) offers the Certified Case Manager designation.
 Such certification may be required for employment and could also serve as a mark of distinction when searching for jobs.
 Those looking to become certified must meet license or certification prerequisites, pass an exam and have a required amount of experience.
 Certification is valid for five years before it has to be renewed with continuing education classes.